galaxyproject/training-material/topics/genome-annotation/tutorials/tnseq/tutorial.md

 ## <a name="BuildLibrary">Building a TnSeq library</a>
 {:.no_toc}

-In this tutorial, we are using mariner transposon, that target TA sequences, in ordered to target the whole genome uniformaly.
+In this tutorial, we are using mariner transposon, that target TA sequences, in ordered to target the whole genome uniformely.
 Different types of transposon can be used depending of the goal of you analysis :
 - Randomly pooled tranposon :
     - Mariner-based transposons, which target TA dinucleotides
         - The TA are distributed relatively evenly along genome, which allows to impact statistically every gene